scalar-labs/scalardl/docs/backup-restore.md

-# How to Backup and Restore Data in Scalar DL
+# A Guide on How to Backup and Restore Data in Scalar DL

 Since Scalar DL uses Scalar DB that provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.